Dwarves and Black Elves

 If the cause is worthy the dwarves may indeed lend their skills to the gods.
 Without their artifice and wisdom, many of the great sagas would have ended in disaster for Odin and his people.

-Most famous of all their handiwork is great Mjolnir, the indestructible hammer of mighty Thor, which he alone is capable of wielding and with which he causes thunder to resound across the skies.
+Most famous of all their handiwork is the great Mjolnir, the indestructible hammer of mighty Thor.
+He alone is capable of wielding it and with which he causes thunder to resound across the skies.
 Even his wife Sif’s golden hair was created by the masterful folk of Nidavellir.

 Elmer Boyd Smith, via Wikimedia Commons